AlperDog/task-manager-app/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 **Alper Doğramacı**

 - GitHub: [@AlperDog](https://github.com/AlperDog)
 - Portfolio: [https://alperdog.github.io/portfolio](https://alperdog.github.io/portfolio)

-## 🙏 Acknowledgments

-- React team for the amazing framework
-- Bootstrap for the responsive UI components
-- GitHub Pages for free hosting
-- The open-source community for inspiration

 ---